millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 -   The new Swift password is displayed.
 Click **Copy** to copy the Swift password for your records immediately, because you can't retrieve it again after closing the dialog box.
     ![](./images/300/Picture300-10.png)

-**Note:** If you're an administrator creating a Swift password for another user, you need to securely deliver it to the user by providing it verbally, printing it out, or sending it through a secure email service.

 ### STEP 3: Create a Database Credential for Your User